Intubation and Mechanical Ventilation

 - How much air you breathe in and out each time you take a breath

 - If you need mechanical ventilation for more than a few weeks, a tracheotomy may be done.
-In this case, the airway tube is inserted through a hole made in your neck instead of your mouth or nose.
+In this case, the airway tube is inserted through a hole made in your neck.

-After you are no longer intubated and have left the hospital, contact your doctor if any of the following occurs:
+After you are no longer intubated and have left the hospital, contact your doctor if you:

 - Develop a cough

-- Signs of infection, like fever or chills
+- See signs of infection, like fever or chills

-- A tendency to breathe in your food or drink
+- Tend to breathe in your food or drink

-- Musical sounds when you breathe (called stridor)
+- Hear musical sounds when you breathe (called stridor)

 In case of an emergency, call for medical help right away.